Part 3 - Publishing an Application on Google Play

-Supported Locations for Merchants – This is a list of all countries where developers may register as merchants and sell paid applications.
+Supported Locations for Developer & Merchant Registration – This is a list of all countries where developers may register as merchants and sell paid applications.

-Supported Locations for Distributing Applications – This is a list of all countries where applications may be distributed.
+Supported Locations for distribution to Google Play users – This is a list of all countries where applications may be distributed.

 Preparing Promotional Assets

 In order to effectively promote and advertise an application on Google Play, Google allows developers to submit promotional assets such as screenshots, graphics, and video to be submitted.
 Google Play will then use those assets to advertise and promote the application.

 A launcher icon is a graphic that represents an application.
 Each launcher icon should be a 32-bit PNG with an alpha channel for transparency.
 An application should have icons for all of the generalized screen densities as outlined in the table below:

 Launcher icons are the first things that a user will see of applications on Google Play, so care should be taken to make the launcher icons visually appealing and meaningful.